On incompleteness of bond markets with infinite number of random factors: The model

 So, the condition $\eqref{Metivier 3a}$ can be reformulated as:

 Therefore, $\varphi$ is $(\hat{P}_t)$ integrable if \eqref{calkowalnosc wzgl P^} holds and then

-We define a class of admissible strategies in a standard way, see, for instance, Karatzas, Shreve \cite{Karatzas-Shreve}, Hunt, Kennedy \cite{Hunt-Kennnedy}, Jarrow, Madan \cite{Jarrow-Madan}. \begin{dfn} A strategy $\varphi$ is admissible if it is $(\hat{P}_t)$ integrable and if the process
+We define a class of admissible strategies in a standard way, see, for instance, Karatzas and Shreve (1998), Hunt and Kennedy (2005) and Jarrow and Madan (1991). \begin{dfn} A trading strategy $\varphi$ is admissible if it is $(\hat{P}_t)$ integrable and if the process

 is a martingale.
 The class of all admissible strategies will be denoted by $\mathcal{A}$. \end{dfn}

 \begin{ex} \emph{Assume that $\varphi$ is a $G^\ast$-valued predictable process. \begin{enumerate}[1)] \item If $\varphi$ satisfies the integrability condition: